- Switching Electricity Providers

 • Time of use tariff – you’ll be charged different a price per kWh during peak, off-peak and shoulder periods

 • Demand or volume tariffs – you’ll be charged based on the maximum amount of energy that you use or the capacity required to supply your energy needs.
 This is generally measured in kilo-volt-ampere (kVA).

 • Block tariffs – you’ll be charged based on the total amount of energy that you use

 Green or renewable energy is energy that comes from natural resources such as the sun, the wind, water and waste.
 Today, about 11% of Australia’s energy comes from renewable sources10.
 This includes energy from the sun, wind, water, and biomass waste.

 By using green energy, you can reduce your business’s impact on the environment and support the growth of Australia’s renewable energy sector.
 To go green, you can give us a call on 13 19 20 to talk about how much green energy you’d like to use as a percentage of your business’s total energy use.

-Need help with finding the right energy plan for your business?
+Need help with finding an energy plan for your business?

 Energy plans are available only for properties which are located in eligible areas of Victoria, New South Wales, South East Queensland, South Australia and ACT.
 Visit iSelect.com.au for details on energy plans and to view iSelect’s range of providers.